Martin Daniels

-Martin Daniels (born 19 August 1963) is an English magician entertainer, and television and radio presenter.
+Martin Daniels (born 19 August 1963) is an English magician, and television and radio presenter.

-The son of the late magician Paul Daniels, Martin Daniels appeared regularly on his father's television shows.
+One of the magician Paul Daniels' sons, Martin Daniels appeared regularly on his father's television shows.
 His subsequent television roles include presenting two series of Game for a Laugh and Lingo.
 He also appeared in five series of The Les Dennis Laughter Show.
 He has performed five times on the Children's Royal Variety Show and is a member of the Grand Order of Water Rats, which is the oldest and most exclusive theatrical fraternity in the world.

 After opening a club in the United States in 1989 he was declared bankrupt four years later.
-He has since worked in radio, presenting a show for BBC Radio Lincolnshire, and performed in pantomime, and continues to perform magic on stage.
+He has since worked in radio, presenting a show for BBC Radio Lincolnshire, appeared in pantomime, and performed magic on stage.